Univariate regression

 These tasks are so common that they are automated in helper functions.

-For centering predictors, see the base R function ?scale
+For centering predictors, see the base R function ?scale (however, doing this by hand is often more convenient)

 For creating a short vector over the range of a predictor, see modelr::seq_range.
 The R package modelr has many different functions to help with modelling.